fxgsell/GG-Edge-Inference/1-greengrass-configuration/README.md

 1. Create an S3 bucket to host the models.

+1. Create the lambda for inference:
+    - Choose Python2.7 runtime,
-1. Create a lambda with the Python2.7 runtime, create an alias "latest" pointing to $LATEST.
+    - Create an alias `latest` pointing to `$LATEST`,
+    - Add an env variable `BUCKET` with the bucket name.

-1. In `00-greengrass-configuration` run `python3 create-greengrass-config.py --create-group GG-ML-Workshop --bucket my-greengrass-models --function demo-inference`
+1. Run `python3 create-greengrass-config.py --create-group GG-ML-Workshop --bucket my-greengrass-models --function demo-inference`

-    - Change the 3 parameters to values of your choice (Group Name, Bucket Name and Function Name)
+    - Set the 3 parameters's values: a new **Group Name** and the same values that you choose in the previous steps for the **bucket** and  the **function** names.

-1. Upload the resulting **certificates.tar.gz** on your device.
+1. Upload the resulting `certificates.tar.gz` on your device.

 1. Go back to the console and hit Deploy in your Greengrass Group.
-(Choose "Automatic Detection")
+(Choose "Automatic Detection" at the first step)

 1. Once the deployment finished you can go look in the console or run `python3 create-greengrass-config.py --ip-address` to get the IP of your device.